apache/datafusion-comet/dev/release/README.md

 git tag 0.1.0
 git push apache 0.1.0
 ```

+Note that pushing a release tag will trigger a GitHub workflow that will build a Docker image and publish
+it to GitHub Container Registry at https://github.com/apache/datafusion-comet/pkgs/container/datafusion-comet

 Reply to the vote thread to close the vote and announce the release.